AydinSinan/AydinSinan/README.md

 Hi there 👋, I'm Sinan Aydın

-I'm  Electrical Engineer and Back-End Developer.Also Java Learner.
+I'm  Electrical Engineer and Back-End Developer.
 I'm interested with being part of Web Tech.

 - 💬 Ask me about engineering, development